Kenyon-CS/gallery-algorithms-framework-python/README.md

 TOTAL:           110.00
 ```

-## Teaching ideas
+## Use

-This Python version is a good base for assignments such as:
+This Python version is a good base for goals such as:

 - add new scoring features
 - implement backtracking or hill climbing